woupiestek/rlox/log.md

 trigger should be a combination: either reach a number of objects or a number of bytes, and then use the sweep in place or on resize.

+### ending this project

+I think I am done.
+Learned a lot to use in another project.

 ## 2023-06-07